gkgajendra0/gkgajendra0/README.md

 - 👋 Hi, I’m @gkgajendra0
-- 👀 I’m interested in Web development
+- 👀 I’m Looking for data analyst role
-- 🌱 I’m currently learning HTML, CSS, JS, Reactjs
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 8821900904

 <!---